yeghishe/yeghishe.github.io/_posts/2016-06-04-scalaz-plus-plusempty-isempty-applicativeplus-monadplus.markdown

   bind(value)((ta) => T.foldMap(ta)(a => point(a))(monoid[A]))
 {% endhighlight %}

-Which talkes foldable monad and it folds it into monad.
+Which takes foldable monad and it folds it into monad.
 Since *MonadPlus* is a monoid and T[A] is foldable, foldMap can be used here.